Hi I’m Helen

 Our culture has developed a fear of dying and death for many reasons.
 These include our attachment to youth and our denial of ageing .
 The advances and changes in health care have pushed death mostly into the sterile rooms of hospitals.
 We deny death as a normal part of daily life as it once was many years ago.

-I believe we need to bring death back into our lives and accept death as a normal human experience.
+I believe we need to bring death back into our lives and accept death as a normal human experience not a medical event.

 I have 30 years of nursing experience most of those years spent in Paediatric Intensive Care nursing.
 I have borne witness to the dying process many times and gently encouraged families to care for their children after death.
 It has always been a privilege to serve these families at this time.